-50 Takes on Trump: Iowa by Andrew Green
+Early Takes on Trump: Iowa By Andrew Green

 Donald Trump’s overall approval rating in Iowa compares to national averages, but is historically low for an early term president in Iowa.